WildCat: Near-Linear Attention in Theory and Practice: Experiments

 Finally, we evaluate the performance of \compresskv on $13$ benchmark KV cache compression tasks with the Qwen2.5-7B-Instruct language model \citep{yang2024qwen2}.
 In transformer-based autoregressive generative models, only the queries, keys, and values associated with the last decoded token of the sequence have to be computed from hidden states, while $(\keys_l, \values_l)$ for $l < n$ can be stored in a cache to avoid recomputation.
 However, as the context length $n$ increases, the KV cache memory eventually becomes a bottleneck, limiting the maximum number of past tokens that can be considered during inference.
 KV cache compressors conserve memory by extracting a smaller set of $r$ keys and values from the context and attending only over those $r$ context pairs during generation.

+We begin with an empirical verificiation of the assumptions underlying our strongest compression guarantees.
+Specifically, we test the assumptions of \cref{cor:guarantee-cmpd-attn-asymptotic} using Qwen2.5-7B-Instruct and document-grounded question answering sequences from the QASPER-E dataset \citep{bai2024longbench}.
+Since $d$ is constant for any fixed model, \cref{cor:guarantee-cmpd-attn-asymptotic} applies as long as $\beta \RQ\RK \in n^{o(1)}$.
+In \cref{tab:gamma-empirical}, we find that $\gamma(n) = \tfrac{\beta \RQ\RK}{\log(n)}$, averaged all layers and the first $10$ sequences with $n\geq 16384$, is not only bounded but is in fact decreasing with $n$.
+By \cref{cor:guarantee-cmpd-attn-asymptotic}, \compresskv can therefore approximate attention with super-polynomially decaying error using a near-constant cache size $r$ for this model and task.
+Interestingly, this concordance with our assumptions is also implied by the work of \citet[proof of Thm.~2.2]{velivckovic2025softmax}, who showed that \emph{any} fixed transformer-based model with a finite vocabulary has all query and key norms bounded independently of the sequence length $n$.

-Following the experimental setup of \citet{han2025streaming}, we benchmark compression quality using the $13$ LongBench-E tasks of \citet{bai2024longbench}.
+Following the experimental setup of \citet{han2025streaming}, we next benchmark compression quality using the $13$ LongBench-E tasks of \citet{bai2024longbench}.
 These diverse tasks cover a wide range of long-context language understanding applications including single and multi-document question answering, summarisation, few-shot learning, and code completion.
-Following \citet{han2025streaming}, we compress each cache to $25\%$ of its original size and benchmark \compresskv with $B=\frac{r}{12}$ against no cache compression (``Exact'') and five leading cache compression methods: StreamingLLM \citep{xiaoefficient}, PyramidKV \citep{cai2024pyramidkv}, BalanceKV and Uniform \citep{han2025streaming}, and SnapKV \citep{li2024snapkv}.
+Following \citet{han2025streaming}, we compress each cache by $75\%$, $87.75\%$, and $93.75\%$ and benchmark \compresskv with $B=\frac{r}{12}$ against no cache compression (``Exact'') and five leading cache compression methods: StreamingLLM \citep{xiaoefficient}, PyramidKV \citep{cai2024pyramidkv}, BalanceKV and Uniform \citep{han2025streaming}, and SnapKV \citep{li2024snapkv}.
 We use the implementations of \citet{han2025streaming} for BalanceKV and Uniform and those provided by KVPress \citep{devoto2025expected} for the remaining methods.
 As in \citet{han2025streaming}, BalanceKV, Uniform, and \compresskv all retain the first and last $32$ context tokens and compress the remaining tokens to achieve the desired compression level.

 \cref{tab:longbenche} reports a standard measure of compression quality for each LongBench-E task as well as the average compression quality across all $13$ tasks.
-Remarkably, \compresskv yields the highest average compression quality and the highest individual task quality on a plurality ($6$) of the $13$ tasks.
+Remarkably, for each compression level, \compresskv yields the highest average compression quality and the highest individual task quality on a plurality of the $13$ tasks.